pulsar-edit/documentation/docs/contributing-to-pulsar/tools-of-the-trade.md

 The only remnant of CoffeeScript that remains in Pulsar itself is CSON — a JSON-like notation based on CoffeeScript.
 We’ve kept CSON as the default file format for settings files (like your config file and keymap file) because it’s not as strict about delimiters and it allows comments.

 Less is like CSS with enhancements.
-(If you’ve used Sass/SCSS, Less will be familiar to you.)
+(If you’ve used [Sass or SCSS](https://sass-lang.com/), Less will be familiar to you.)
 You can learn more about Less at [lesscss.org](http://lesscss.org/).
 But Less is a superset of CSS, so if you’re not familiar with Less you can just write CSS and you’ll be fine.